REANNZ/etcbd-public/README.md

 As a final step, prepare the account Icinga would use to create the configuration:

-* Log into the Admintool at https://admin.example.org/admin/ as the administrator (with the username and password created earlier).
+* Log into the Admintool admin interface at https://admin.example.org/admin/ as the administrator (with the username and password created earlier).
 * Select `Users` from the list of tables to administer.
 * Use the `Add user` button to bring up the user creation form.
 * Enter the username and password